Table of Contents

 **click to enlarge**

-This visually-cohesive melting pot of data offers a window of insight into key areas of patient logistics, including bed occupancy rates, costs, and follow-up rates.
-This is an invaluable tool for busy departments such as geriatrics, gynecology, internal medicine, pediatrics.
+This visually-cohesive melting pot of data offers a window of insight into key areas of care logistics, including bed occupancy rates, costs, and follow-up rates.
+This is an invaluable tool for busy departments such as geriatrics, gynecology, internal medicine, and pediatrics.

 With this cutting-edge dashboard, no informational stone is left unturned.
 As such, this is an essential tool for swift, accurate decision-making as well as long-term strategic planning.
 It can foster efficiency and even save lives.